Raw feeding- all about BARF and why you should be feeding it!

 “Won’t my dog be hyper on a high protein diet?”

 Definitely not!
 With protein it’s quality over quantity.
 All the raw foods we stock at Browns are sustainably and ethically sourced meats from the UK or Europe, not mass produced “meat by-products”, “meat meals”, or “meat derivatives” with no traceability (unlike many lower grade dry kibbles and wet foods.)
 If anything, a more satisfied and healthy dog will be much calmer and happier.

 “Isn’t is expensive?”

 Our raw foods start from .85p per day to feed, based on a 15kg dog.
 Over the month that amounts to around £25 in total.
 Not at all bad when you think a takeaway coffee can cost £3, and your dog will definitely thank you for it!
-See below for a full price breakdown and examples of brands we stock in store.

 At Browns we think our raw food selection can cater to any dog.
 We currently stock ten thoughtfully sourced brands, from the ever popular Nutriment to the new local brand Jack Wolf.
 Whether you are interested in the ethical, environmental, or health standpoint of feeding a raw diet, all of our staff are fully trained and able to answer any concerns you may have.
 There is no such thing as a stupid question, and our consultants love a challenge!